AiviaCommunity/PythonForAivia/README.md

   Result of the transform
 """
 ```
+For Aivia 10.5.x or more, you can install non-standard packages from Aivia:
+* Open Aivia and go to menu Analysis > Deep Learning Processor (or Batch and Cloud Processor) > File > Add Python Module

-For Aivia 10.x with embedded python, the guide to install non-standard packages:
+For Aivia 10.1.x with embedded python, the guide to install non-standard packages:

 * Open terminal
 * Change directory: cd "path/to/Aivia/Python/directory/" (For e.g. C:\Program Files\Leica Microsystems\Aivia 10.5.0\Python)